ClaireGuerin/vigilance-predation/README.md

 ## Usage

-After building, run the executable from command line, with the path to the folder where yous `parameters.txt` file is.
-This will also be the folder where the output will be saved.
+After building, run the executable from command line.
+It requires a path to the folder where your `parameters.txt` file is.
+By default, it is stored in root.
+Output files will be saved in the output folder.
 If `visual` is `1` in parameters, make sure to download [this repository](https://github.com/ClaireGuerin/anim-vigil) in the root of the program first.

 ### Parameters
 Change parameter values in `Parameters.h`.